-Continue laying the block from the already placed corner blocks along the footing to the next corner. d) When a full block can no longer be installed proceed to the next corner and repeat steps a, b & c, and continue this procedure clockwise to your starting point.
+Continue laying the block from the already placed corner blocks along the footing to the next corner.

+d) When a full block can no longer be installed proceed to the next corner and repeat steps a, b & c (on page 6), and continue this procedure clockwise to your starting point.

-Once you have reached your starting point you are now ready to complete your first 2 rows by cutting the closing block at each corner.
+Once you have reached your starting point you are now ready to complete your first two rows by cutting the closing block at each corner.

-For the closing block dimension, measure the opening from the last full block to the pre-cut corner block (see FIGURE 9A for 6" block and 9B for the 8" block).
+For the closing block dimension, measure the opening from the last full block to the pre-cut corner block (see FIGURE 9a for 6" block and 9b for the 8" block).

-Fig. 9a

-Fig. 9b

-Cut the closing block and install, (see Figure 9c), continue this procedure for each corner.
+Cut the closing block and install (see FIGURE 9c).
+Continue this procedure for each corner.